rbrockman2/btrfs_backup/doc/README.txt

   and backup set name.
 - Add the full path to the btrfs subvolumes to be backed up to /etc/btrfs_backup/source_subvol_list.txt.
+- Add file backup_fs_set.[name of directory] to the directory or directories containing the subvolumes to be backed up.
+  It should contain the backup set to be used for those subvolumes.
 - Put appropriate entries into cron (see doc/sample_cron.txt).